teamniteo/handbook/apps-we-use/slack.md

 ### Insecure messaging

 Although we use Slack for our day-to-day communication, it is not a fully secure messaging system, since the messages are stored and accessible on their servers.
 Therefore do not transfer passwords, keys or confidential information using Slack.
+Instead use [Signal](signal.md) which is secured with end-to-end encryption.

 ## Channels